alexandrBugriy/vivat-release/README.md

 # Features
 ## Check latest version
-* while the app is running, it subscribes to the availability of a new version, and if there is, the app sends a push notification to the user.
+* While the app is running, it subscribes to the availability of a new version, and if there is, the app sends a push notification to the user.
 You can also check the latest version in the menu of the top bar of programs in the main bar.

 ## Multi  language
-* the app is multi language: English and Ukrainian.
+* The app is multi language: English and Ukrainian.
 By default uses language setting from device.

 ## Suport dark and light them
-* the app get theme value from device setting.
+* The app get theme value from device setting.

 ## Horizontal and vertical orientation
-* when user change device orientation app dynamically recreated with new parameters.
+* When user change device orientation app dynamically recreated with new parameters.

+## Offline Access and Orders saving
+* Access data offline and save new orders locally on the device.

 # Database Schema